Travel guide

 Real Coverage: Vivo, Claro, TIM, and Oi

-Brazil has four main operators, and not all of them offer equal coverage.
-Vivo generally leads in national reach and inland areas; Claro is very strong in major cities and the Southeast; TIM offers good urban coverage and 5G in capitals; and Oi has lost ground but still appears in specific areas.
-A good travel eSIM connects to the best available network at all times, so you want one that relies on Vivo or Claro.
+Brazil has four main operators, and although all of them sell "national" coverage, they don't cover the same areas equally.
+Vivo usually leads in reach, especially in the interior; Claro is very strong in large cities and throughout the Southeast; TIM offers good urban coverage and 5G in capitals; and Oi has lost ground, although it appears in specific areas.
+A good travel eSIM doesn't tie you to a single operator: it connects to the best available network at all times, so you want the profile to support Vivo or Claro as primary networks.

-The key lies in Brazil's enormous distances: in Rio, Sao Paulo, or Salvador, you'll have 4G and 5G without a problem, but on Pantanal roads, remote beaches in the Northeast, or deep within the Amazon, the signal drops.
-There, no operator is perfect, and it's advisable to download offline maps before leaving the cities.
+The key lies in Brazil's enormous distances: in Rio, Sao Paulo, Brasília, or Salvador, you'll have 4G and 5G without any problems.
+But on Pantanal roads, remote Northeastern beaches, or deep in the Amazon jungle, the signal drops, and no operator is perfect there, whether it's an eSIM or a physical SIM card.
+It's advisable to download offline maps and save important addresses before leaving large cities, especially if you're going on long car or boat trips.

-The most expensive mistake is buying too many GB "just in case" or running out and having to pay for top-ups.
-As a realistic reference, if you use Wi-Fi at your hotel at night, between 1 and 2 GB per week will suffice for maps, messaging, and moderate social media use.
-If you rely heavily on Google Maps between cities, upload videos, or make video calls, factor in more.
+The most expensive mistake is buying too many GB "just in case" or, conversely, running short and having to pay for top-ups in the middle of your trip.
+As a realistic reference: if you use Wi-Fi at the hotel at night for heavy tasks (uploading photos, watching series, long video calls), between 1 and 2 GB per week is more than enough for maps, messaging, and social media with moderate use during the day.
+If, on the other hand, you use Google Maps a lot between cities, upload videos on the go, or make video calls outside the hotel, you'll need significantly more margin.

-Practical rule for Brazil: 1 GB covers about 3-4 days of light use (maps + WhatsApp + some social media).
-If you live on your phone and upload stories daily, estimate at least 1 GB every 1-2 days.
+Practical rule for Brazil: 1 GB covers 3 to 4 days of light use (maps + WhatsApp + some social media).
+If you're glued to your phone and upload content daily, calculate at least 1 GB every 1-2 days of travel.

 Mejor eSIM para Brasil en 2026: comparativa y guía para elegir